Local Hazard Mitigation Plan

 What is a Hazard Mitigation Plan?

 A Hazard Mitigation Plan is a framework that guides our community in making decisions and developing policies to reduce or eliminate risk to life and property.
-The plan identifies the types of hazards that threaten our community, evaluates our vulnerability to those threats, and outlines a strategy to reduce or eliminate the risk posed by those threats and break the cycle of repeated destruction by natural hazard events.
+The plan identifies the types of hazards that threaten our community, evaluates our vulnerability to those threats, and outlines a strategy to reduce or eliminate the risk posed by those threats and avoid repeated destruction by natural hazard events.

 Why is the plan important?

-The Federal Disaster Mitigation Act of 2000 (DMA 2000) requires that a community have an approved hazard mitigation plan to be eligible to apply for and receive certain types of pre and post-disaster funding from FEMA.
-Receipt of these funds can be critical to implementation of identified hazard mitigation programs, or to recovery after a disaster.
+The Federal Disaster Mitigation Act of 2000 (DMA 2000) requires that a community have an approved hazard mitigation plan to be eligible to apply for and receive certain types of FEMA hazard mitigation funds.
+Receipt of these funds can be critical to implementation of identified hazard mitigation programs.
+The Hazard Mitigation Plan is required to be updated every five years to maintain funding eligibility.

 What goes into a Hazard Mitigation Plan?